 You may apply for a Ruth Hayman Trust grant if you:

-- are resident in the UK, either as a citizen of the UK or EU, spouse of a citizen, or an asylum seeker, or refugee.
+are resident in the UK, either as a citizen of the UK or EU, as a spouse or partner of a UK citizen, or as an asylum seeker, or refugee

-- can provide an academic reference from someone who has taught, or currently teaches or advises you, who can say this course is appropriate for you
+can provide an academic reference, normally from someone who has taught, or currently teaches you.
+See Guidelines for referees

-You are not eligible to apply for a Ruth Hayman Trust grant if you:
+You cannot apply for a Ruth Hayman Trust grant if you:

 When to apply

-Make sure you apply in time for your course start date.
-For example, if your course starts in September, you should apply for a grant in June if possible.
+Apply for your course 2-3 months before your course starts.
+For example, if your course starts in January, you should apply for a grant in October.

-You must read the application guidelines before applying.
-It contains useful tips to increase your chances of getting a grant.
+These guidelines contain useful tips to increase your chances of getting a grant.
+Please read them carefully.